immuni-app/immuni-documentation/README.md

 NOTE: This README is also available [in Italian](/Translations/it/README.md).
-NOTA: Questo README è disponibile [in italiano](/Translations/it/README.md).
+NOTA: Questo README è disponibile anche [in italiano](/Translations/it/README.md).

 # Immuni's High-Level Description